|Born||in Syracuse, New York, USA|

 Mini Bio (1)

-Robert Francis 'Bobcat' Goldthwait, born May 26, 1962, is an American comedian.
-He is most widely known for his high pitch voice during his comedy acts.
+Robert Francis 'Bobcat' Goldthwait, born May 26, 1962, is an American comedian, and writer, producer, director, and star of films and television shows.
+He is most widely known for his at times screechy voice and scattergun delivery during his standup comedy performances and some film roles.

 He was born in Syracuse, New York in 1962.
 He decided on a career as a comedian at an early age and was performing professionally while still in high school at the age of 15.
 He and his classmate, Tom Kenny, performed in a comedy duo, billing themselves as "Bobcat and Tomcat".
 Goldthwait became recognized as a solo stand-up comedian and had three televised concert specials in the 1980s: Bob Goldthwait - Is He Like That All the Time?, An Evening with Bobcat Goldthwait: Share the Warmth (1987) and Meat Bob.